-- Once staff have reported their concerns, the DSL will make a decision about what action to take, these include: - continuing to closely monitor the situation

-- managing any support for the child internally, via the school's own pastoral support processes. - a referral to Family Solutions or for an Early Help Assessment - a referral to Children's Services for statutory intervention. - All information and actions taken including the reasons for any decision/actions made, will be fully documented on a child's record. - All staff are aware of the process for making request for support referrals for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - Wherever possible the school will share safeguarding concerns, or the intention to refer a child to Children's social care, with parents or carers.
+- Once staff have reported their concerns, the DSL will make a decision about what action to take, these include: - continuing to closely - continuing to closely monitor the situation - managing any support for the child internally, via the school's own pastoral support processes. - a referral to Family Solutions or for an Early Help Assessment - a referral to Children's Services for statutory intervention. - All information and actions taken including the reasons for any decision/actions made, will be fully documented on a child's record. - All staff are aware of the process for making request for support referrals for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - Wherever possible the school will share safeguarding concerns, or the intention to refer a child to Children's social care, with parents or carers.
 However staff will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
-On occasions it may be necessary to consult with First Response and/ or the police for advice on when to share information with parents/carers. - If the DSL is not available to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
-They may also seek advice from the consultation from
+On occasions it may be necessary to consult with First Response and/ or the police for advice on when to share information with parents/carers. - ^{10.12.} If the DSL is not available to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
+They may also seek advice from the consultation from:

+Bexley Kent Medway

-The 'No Name' consultation line in First Response (9:30-12:30) on 01634 33 1662.
+Multi-Agency Safeguarding Front Door - The 'No Name'

+Hub (MASH) 03000 41 11 11 consultation line in First

+020 3045 5440 Response (9:30-12:30) on

+01634 33 1662.